Life Insurance after a Stroke or a Cerebrovascular Accident.

-Many of these symptoms are easily recognizable, the problem is that when they are actually occurring, every second counts.
-This is because the sooner that one is able to restore normal blood flow to the brain, the greater likelihood that less permanent damage will be done!
+Many of these symptoms are easily recognizable.
+The problem is that when they are occurring, every second counts.
+This is because the sooner that one can restore normal blood flow to the brain, the greater likelihood that less permanent damage will be done!

 “Which brings us to an important point that we think we ought to mention.”

 If you think you have a medical issue, don’t use the internet to diagnose yourself.
 After all, if you do and your correct, you’re still going to need to see the doctor, and if you’re wrong, the time you spend being you’re on doctor could cause great harm to yourself!